Free Personal Protective Equipment for Child Care Providers

 Overview of how Employment-Related Day Care (ERDC) works

 ERDC helps eligible low-income parents pay for child care so they can work.
-If the parent is eligible for assistance, DHS will pay a portion of their child care bill directly to the family's chosen provider through the Direct Pay Unit (DPU) in Salem.
+If the parent is eligible for assistance, ODHS will pay a portion of their childcare bill directly to the family's chosen provider through the Direct Pay Unit (DPU) in Salem.

-If you are interested in becoming a DHS child care provider
+If you are interested in becoming a childcare provider with ODHS

 To be able to receive child care payments from the Department of Human Services, providers must: